Licensing houses in multiple occupation (HMOs)

 When a TEN is in place, you can operate without an HMO licence for 3 months while you're making the changes to remove the property from the requirement to license.

 To qualify for a TEN, you must show that you are taking steps to ensure the property will no longer need a licence.
+We'll ask to see evidence to support your application.
+This could be:

-•providing supporting documents or other information showing the action being taken
+• Providing supporting documents or other information showing the action being taken

-•completing additional checks, including with other agencies when appropriate.
+• Completing additional checks, including with other agencies when appropriate

 A TEN application can't be made to avoid licensing and an application can be refused or TEN revoked if you:

-•omit any relevant information to support your application
+• Omit any relevant information to support your application

-•make any false statements or misrepresentations.
+• Make any false statements or misrepresentations.

 If a licensable HMO is not licensed or exempted under a Temporary Exemption Notice a section 21 notice cannot be served on the tenants legally.
+There is no cost for a TEN.